 Because the winery is on site and the planted acreage small they can pick and choose when to harvest individual blocks or even rows.
 As a result rather than picking all the vineyard at once they pick only the areas that have reached physiological maturity.
 This is critical as the edges of their vineyard receive more shade from the nearby forest.

 Refreshingly, here is a Napa producer who has gone against the grain of picking at extremely high brix levels; all of the wines we tasted were in the low to mid 13 percent alcohol range.
 David and Susan enjoy drinking lower alcohol wines and these are the wines they produce.
 A key decision is made when harvesting; their fruit is picked at its ripeness but not at its over ripeness.
 All French Oak is used ranging from normal sized barrels to larger Puncheons.
-Fermentation is started with native yeast.
+Fermentation is started with indigenous yeast.

 David also makes wine from non estate fruit and sources from areas that are producing wines he enjoys drinking.
 Case in point is his Pinot Noir – Napa producers often source from Carneros and or AVA’s in neighboring Sonoma County but his Pinot Noir comes from the Eola Hills in the heart of the Willamette Valley of Oregon (about an hours drive southwest of the city of Portland).
 He’s not the first Napa producer that has gone farther to source grapes from this Pinot Noir rich region.
 Sabina has experimented with several vineyards over the past two years and has decided on a single vineyard which will continue to be the source for their Pinot fruit.